lookit/lookit-docs/docs/source/frame-dev-setup.rst

    that case, your superuser information is here http://localhost:8000/admin/accounts/user/2/change/.

 4. Update your superuser information through the admin app.
-We primarily need to add an organization to the user, but have to fill out the bold fields additionally in order to save the user information.
+Fill out the bold fields:

    -  Family Name: *Your last name*
-   -  Organization: *Select MIT in dropdown.
-If no organizations are in the dropdown, create one through the admin app, and come back and add it here.*
    -  Identicon: *If no identicon, just type random text here*
    -  Timezone: *America/New_York, as an example*
    -  Locale: *en_US, as an example*